swalpa/S3EResBoF/README.md

 ## Description

-The BilinearNet comprises 3D and 2D fused CNN model for HSI classification.
-The 3D CNN extracts the joint spatial-spectral features, whereas the 2D-CNN extracts the original spatial features.
-Both 3D and 2D CNNs are trained simultaneously in a bilinear training fashion.
-The final features of both networks are fused using a multilayer perceptron which is also trained jointly.
-The BilinearNet model is completely end-to-end trainable.
+We designed an end-to-end spectral-spatial squeeze-and-excitation (SE) residual bag-of-feature learning (S3EResBoF) framework for HSI classification that takes input as raw 3D image cubes without engineering.
+Which can build a feature codebook representation by motivating feature maps that help classification and suppress feature maps that don't help based on the patterns of feature maps.
+To alleviates the classification performance and learn the joint spatial-spectral features every residual blocks connect to every other 3D convolutional layer through a identity mapping function followed by a SE block and which facilitates the backpropagation of gradients.
+Additionally we introduce batch normalization on every convolutional layer (ConvBN) to regularize the convergence of the network and bag-of-feature quatization for classification.
+The experiments are conducted using five well-known HSI data sets and compared with state-of-the-art classification methods, reveal that S3EResBoF provide competitive performance in terms of both classification and computation time.

 ## Model

 <img src="figure/S3EResBoF.jpg"/>

-Fig.1 The spectral-spatial squeeze-and-excitation residual Bag-of-feature~($S3EResBoF$) learning for HSI classification framework.
-The first step is sample extraction, where $S\times{S}\times{B}$ sized sample is extracted from a neighborhood window  centered around the target pixel.
-Once  samples are  extracted  from  raw  HSI,  they are put through the $S3EResBoF$ to extract deep spectral-spatial features for calculate of classification scores..
+Fig.1 The spectral-spatial squeeze-and-excitation residual Bag-of-feature (S3EResBoF) learning for HSI classification framework.
+The first step is sample extraction, where $SxSxB$ sized sample is extracted from a neighborhood window  centered around the target pixel.
+Once samples are extracted  from  raw  HSI, they are put through the $S3EResBoF$ to extract deep spectral-spatial features for calculate of classification scores.

 ## Prerequisites